 The underwriters initially propose to offer the bonds to the public at the public offering price that appears on the cover page of this prospectus.
-The underwriters may offer the bonds to selected dealers at the public offering price minus a concession of up to 0.175% of the principal amount.
 After the initial offering, the underwriters may change the public offering price and any other selling terms.
 The underwriters may offer and sell bonds through certain of their affiliates.

 In the underwriting agreement, we have agreed to:

-- pay the underwriters a fee based on the aggregate principal amount of bonds issued pursuant to the offering; - · reimburse the underwriters for certain of their out-of-pocket expenses in connection with the offering; and - indemnify the underwriters and their affiliates against certain liabilities, including liabilities under the Securities Act.
+- pay the underwriters a fee based on the aggregate principal amount of bonds issued pursuant to the offering; - reimburse the underwriters for certain of their out-of-pocket expenses in connection with the offering; and - · indemnify the underwriters and their affiliates against certain liabilities, including liabilities under the Securities Act.